indro-robotics/Documentation/source/ROS/Tutorials/Create_Python_Node.rst

-The node is initialized with rospy.init_node("name of node").
-The commented sections of this template are optional aspects of a node, depending on how you'd like it to function.
-To keep the node active, enter into a while loop before shutting down.
+The node is initialized with **rospy.init_node("name of node")**.
+The while loop keeps the node active.

-Before executing your node, you must run the ros master in another script. to run this, type roscore and have it running on the side.
+Before executing your node, you must run the ros master in another terminal.
+Open up a new terminal and type 'roscore'.
 Then return to your terminal and run your python file with 'python my_first_node.py'.
+You can use 'roslist' command in another terminal to view active nodes.

 .. image:: nodeTerminal.gif
 	:width: 700